Robert Sanchez didn’t have to read a book to learn about the struggles and obstacles a young child from Idaho can face.

 “We’d hang out with Mom at the bar, eat dinner there, try to do our homework,” Sanchez said.
 “So we were the quintessential latchkey kids.”

 Somehow, someway, Sanchez lifted himself up.
-He learned to value education at a young age and went on to earn two master’s degrees and a PhD.
+He learned to value education at a young age and went on to earn two master’s degrees and a Ph.D.

-That that wasn’t the case with his siblings.
+That wasn’t the case with his siblings.

 “For me, education was always at the top of my list,” Sanchez said.
 “But my brother and sisters weren’t as fortunate.
 I had a little sister who repeated the cycle.
 She had a little girl when she was 15 years old, and then faced the same barriers and challenges my mother faced. … My older sister ran away from home, and she never came back.”